 South Korea, a tiny but significant country in the eastern part of Asia, constitutes the southern part of the Korean Peninsula.
 It is at the top of the wish list of many travelers across the world for various reasons.
 It can be because of the culture that this land possesses, delicious and mouth-watering delicacies, historical places, colorful markets, modern cafes and bars, impressive cities, and the homeland of omnipotent K-pop music and K-drama.
-However, one aspect about South Korea that remains undiscovered under its altering overshadows of day and night is its vibrance in nighttime darkness.
-There are several destinations in the country that are the ‘cities that shine after dark’ according to Korea Tourism Organization.
-Check out the famous places that you can visit at night in South Korea for a unique and amazing experience.
+However, one aspect of South Korea that remains undiscovered under its altering overshadows of day and night is its vibrance in the nighttime darkness.
+Several destinations in the country are the ‘cities that shine after dark’ according to Korea Tourism Organization.
+Check out the famous places you can visit at night in South Korea for a unique and amazing experience.

 Seoul never sleeps; moreover, it gets busier at night once the locals leave their offices.
 To shop like a local, get the most of what Korea can offer in terms of delicious South Korean food.
 The best place to visit is the Seoul Night Market in Korea, with long lines of some mouthwatering food stalls.

 Night markets in Korea are known as “Bamdokkaebi.”
-‘Bam’ meaning night and ‘dokkaebi,’ which means goblin, just how goblin comes out at night and disappears by the morning.
+‘Bam’ means night, and ‘dokkaebi,’ which means goblin, just as goblin comes out at night and disappears by the morning.

 Palaces and Fortresses

 In Korea, cultural sites come alive when the sun goes down.
-Deoksugung Palace and Changgyeonggung Palace are two such cultural sites that are worth watching at night.
+Deoksugung Palace and Changgyeonggung Palace are two cultural sites worth watching at night.
 They are open till 9 pm and have the most beautiful lighting.

 Gyeongbokgung Palace also serves evening tasting of Korean Royal cuisine from spring to autumn.
 And if you are up for a night walk, Naksan Mountain Trail stretching from Hyehwamun Gate to Heunginjimun Gate is always preferential.